-Whether the respondent breached a material provision of the agreement.
-00 to \$73,000.
-1 In cases involving a serious breach of a restrictive agreement, suspend the firm with respect to any or all activities or functions and/or suspend the Whether the respondent breached a provision of the agreement that contained a restriction that was particular to the firm.
-Whether the firm had applied for, was in the process of applying for, or had been denied a waiver of a restriction at the time of the misconduct. responsible individual in any or all capacities for up to two years.
-In egregious cases, consider expelling the firm and/or barring the responsible individual.
+- 1. Whether the respondent breached a material provision of the agreement. - 2.
+Whether the respondent breached a provision of the agreement that contained a restriction that was particular to the firm. - 3.
+Whether the firm had applied for, was in the process of applying for, or had been denied a waiver of a restriction at the time of the misconduct.